JuanjoFernandez/pharmaceutical/readme.md

 - Tumor volume table repeated using aggregate method

 ### *04/19/2021
-- Plotted measurements by drug regimen using pandas
+- Plotted measurements by drug regimen using both pandas and pyplot
+- Pie chart of mouse sex distribution using both pandas and pyplot